-It is intended that you begin with the NIEM 4 Starter model, then fill-in or overwrite the Run State variables and tag values of the objects and connectors on the NPD Overview' diagram, with values that are appropriate for the model you are creating.
-Drag new instances of MPD Types on the diagram as required and use the NIEM 3.0 MPD bolboxto add connectors as necessary.
+It is intended that you begin with the NIEM4 Starter model, then fill-in or overwrite the Run State variables and tag values of the objects and connectors on the NPD Overview' diagram, with values that are appropriate for the model you are creating.
+Drag new instances of MPD Types on

-When your model is complete, generate XML Schema Definition files by right-clicking on the Model Package Description object instance then choose: "Specialize) INEM | Generate NIEM Schema'.
+When your model is complete, generate XML Schema Definition files by right-clicking on the Model Package Description object instance then choose: Specialize | NIEM | Generate NIEM Schema.